AndersJesperPersson/FollowUp-Web-API/README.md

 _____________________________________________
 Disclaimer
 _____________________________________________
 The project is a learning project and due to that the refactoring of code haven´t been prioritized.
 Further on, there are some lack of styling in the project beacause I was running out of time.
-This project is covers the Web API of a full-stack project that are hosted at azure --> https://avonova-follow-up.azurewebsites.net/
+This project covers the Web API of a full-stack project that are hosted at azure --> https://avonova-follow-up.azurewebsites.net/
 Please see FollowUpSurveyUI repo that are made in React and using TypeScript.